NRLParticipation/NRL-Cookbook/docs/administrators/competition-fairness-assessment.md

 ---

-## High complexity: competition equity orchestrator
+## High complexity: Competition Equity Orchestrator

 Use this option when you must audit multiple draws, integrate venue or travel constraints, and produce a governance-ready change log.